 - 3 tablespoons creamy peanut butter

-- For truffles, in a microwave-safe bowl, melt chocolate at 70% power for 1 minute; stir.
-Microwave at additional 10- to 20-second intervals, stirring until smooth.
+- For truffles, in a microwave-safe bowl, melt white chocolate at 70% power; stir until smooth.
 Stir in peanut butter.
 Cover and refrigerate for 15-20 minutes or until firm enough to form into balls.
 Shape into twelve 1-in. balls; roll in cocoa.
 Set aside.

 - Bake at 350° for 15-20 minutes or until a toothpick inserted in cake portion comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - In a heavy saucepan over low heat, melt chocolate with cream, stirring constantly.
-Remove from the heat; stir in peanut butter until smooth.
-Transfer to a small bowl; chill until mixture reaches spreading consistency.
+Remove from the heat; stir in peanut butter.
+Transfer to a bowl; chill until mixture reaches spreading consistency.
 Frost cupcakes.
 Store in the refrigerator.
 Yield: 1 dozen.

 "I made these cupcakes for a family gathering and they were a hit.
 While I loved the entire cupcake, I prefer to make just the cake part without the truffle.
 It is now my go-to recipe for chocolate cake and is excellent with just whipped cream or a chocolate frosting.
 The coffee helps deepen the chocolate flavor so much.
 I usually double the recipe to make two 9" cake layers or to fill a 9x13" cake pan."